MyNameIsTrez/Factorio-Access-Tutorial/README.md

 # Factorio Access Tutorial

-This mod attempts to lower the difficulty curve of blind players using the [Factorio Access](https://github.com/Crimso777/Factorio-Access) accessibility mod.
+This mod attempts to lower the difficulty curve for blind players using the [Factorio Access](https://github.com/Crimso777/Factorio-Access) accessibility mod.

 # Credit